 Scindapsus pictus soil needs

 And use well-draining potting soil to avoid the soil retaining too much water.
 Any good indoor potting soil mix will work wonderfully.
-But if you’d like to amend soil to make your own, check out my DIY succulent soil recipe—just replace the sand with peat moss, and go a bit heavier on the peat moss!
+But if you’d like to amend soil to make your own, check out my DIY succulent soil recipe—just replace the sand with coco coir or fine moss!

 For the most recent large scindapsus pictus I acquired, I decided to try a new soil mix.
 I made a mix of high-quality indoor potting soil (can’t remember the brand, but it wasn’t the big box store stuff), peat moss, a bit more perlite even though there was already some in the soil mix, and chunky orchid bark.
 Hoping it’s happy in this mix!